Monte Carlo Event Generator updates, for tau pair events at Belle II energies: Status of tauola Monte Carlo initializations

 \section{Status of {\tt tauola} Monte Carlo initializations}

 We do not aim at repeating, this what was already documented in Ref.~\cite{Antropov:2017bed} and in references therein, but we concentrate on recent changes, introduced for Belle II applications.

-For simulations in the Belle II software, a large number of channels was prepared to establish defaults: \begin{enumerate} \item Total number of decay channels: 278 \item 2 body neutrinoless non SM decays: 58 \item 3 body neutrinoless non SM decays: 46 \item Number of generic SM decay channels : 92, initialized with PDG Branching Fractions~\cite{PhysRevD.98.030001}.
-For matrix elements, choices from older versions of parametrizations were taken, except: \begin{enumerate} \item for high precision data obtained for $\tau^- \to \pi^- \pi^0 \nu_\tau$ decays~\cite{Fujikawa:2008ma} by the Belle collaboration, and for $\tau^- \to \pi^- \pi^+ \pi^- \nu_\tau$ decays by the BaBar collaboration using the Resonance Chiral Lagrangian initialization~\cite{Nugent:2013hxa}. \item Theoretical uncertainty of models is worse than quality of data.
+For simulations in the Belle II software, many channels were prepared to establish defaults: \begin{enumerate} \item Total number of decay channels: 278 \item 2 body neutrinoless non SM decays: 58 \item 3 body neutrinoless non SM decays: 46 \item Number of generic SM decay channels : 92, initialized with PDG Branching Fractions~\cite{PhysRevD.98.030001}.
+For matrix elements, choices from older versions of parametrization were taken, except: \begin{enumerate} \item for high precision data obtained for $\tau^- \to \pi^- \pi^0 \nu_\tau$ decays~\cite{Fujikawa:2008ma} by the Belle collaboration, and for $\tau^- \to \pi^- \pi^+ \pi^- \nu_\tau$ decays by the BaBar collaboration using the Resonance Chiral Lagrangian initialization~\cite{Nugent:2013hxa}. \item Theoretical uncertainty of models is worse than quality of data.
 That is why, new, or alternative decay modes can be installed by the user with the help of specially prepared for that routines but must be validated by experimental data.
-User can choose decay product flavours, their masses, as well as matrix element or hadronic current and tune it to data in the future.
+User can choose decay product flavors, their masses, as well as matrix element or hadronic current and tune it to data in the future.
 Note that temporarily this option inactive, pending necessary arrangements for basf2 library. \end{enumerate} \item New decay modes with SM photons or Dark photons decaying to lepton pair with mass $\in$ $[50, 1500]$ MeV with matrix elements cross-validated with {\tt MadGraph}~\cite{Alwall:2014hca} for \begin{itemize} \item $\tau^- \to \nu_\tau \bar{\nu}_{\ell} \ell^- \ell^+ \ell^-$ decays.
-A typical Feynman diagram for such process is shown in Fig.~\ref{fig:decay}.\\ \item $\tau^- \to \nu_\tau \pi^- \ell^+ \ell^-$ decays. \end{itemize} \end{enumerate}
+A typical Feynman diagram for such a process is shown in Fig.~\ref{fig:decay}.\\ \item $\tau^- \to \nu_\tau \pi^- \ell^+ \ell^-$ decays. \end{itemize} \end{enumerate}